Major Checklist

 Five Courses with Onsite Museum Work

-• National Museum of Asian Art, Washington, DC: ARTH 131 Introduction to Asian Art, ARTH 234 Arts of China, ARTH 235 Chinese Painting and Aesthetics
+• At least one of the five courses must be Asian Art.
+Choose from ARTH 131 Introduction to Asian Art, ARTH 234: Arts of China, ARTH 235: Chinese Painting and Aesthetics.

 Experiential/ Hands-on Curatorial Practice